goreleaser/goreleaser/www/content/archive.md

 > Learn more about the [name template engine](/templates).

+You can add entire folders by using the glob notation like `myfolder/*`, for example.

 ## Packaging only the binaries

 Since GoReleaser will always add the `README` and `LICENSE` files to the